-My guess is that many of us realize that life isn’t fair.
-Positions our society values (sports, entertainment, entrepreneurship: risk-takers), often have higher value placed on them than truly valuable roles in our society (teachers, doctors, social workers, etc).
+My guess is that many of us realize that life isn't fair.
+Positions our society values (sports, entertainment, entrepreneurship: risk-takers), often have a higher value placed on them than truly valuable roles in our society (teachers, doctors, social workers, etc).

 Knowing what others earn, may not be as shocking as it once was.
 Given the rise of websites like Glassdoor – which allow you to see what others are making at your company in a similar / the same role – OR individual state economic departments which can tell you what you can expect to earn in a chosen profession – a lot of the mystery has already been lifted.

 Personally, I'm opposed to making it mandatory that all employers should reveal worker's salaries.
 If they wish to / feel like it is in the employee's best interest (and have consulted with them), so be it.
 But, I don't think it will do the good people are expecting it to do.

 I think most of us are intrinsically motivated to do good work and whether we know/don't know our coworker's or manager's salaries will not have that great effect on our efforts (and like it's been studied, could have the reverse, negative affect).
 When we see our efforts paying off via spot bonuses or other rewards, we will likely continue to pursue excellence.